-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 When Sgt.
 Slaughter returned to WWE in 1990 after a lengthy absence from the company, fans were shocked and appalled to see the disgust on his face for the country he so passionately defended over the course of his career.

-Denouncing America and revealing his Iraqi sympathy, Slaughter sided with the hated Sadaam Hussein during Desert Storm.
+Denouncing America and revealing his Iraqi sympathy, Slaughter sided with the hated Saddam Hussein during Desert Storm.
 With venom and vitriol, he verbally tore into the United States and praised Hussein on a weekly basis.

-When he won the WWE Championship from The Ultimate Warrior at the 1991 Royal Rumble, the hatred for the former great American grew exponentially.
+When he won the WWE Championship from The Ultimate Warrior at the 1991 Royal Rumble, the hatred for the former great American grew.

-Thankfully, the conclusion of Desert Storm came first and Slaughter's defeat at the hands of Hulk Hogan at WrestleMania VII followed in short order.
+Thankfully, the conclusion of Desert Storm came first, and Slaughter's defeat at the hands of Hulk Hogan at WrestleMania VII followed in short order.

-The character was WWE's attempt to capitalize on a very real military operation in which troops put their lives on the line for their country.
+The character was WWE's attempt to capitalize on a real military operation in which troops put their lives on the line for their country.
 It was in poor taste and did considerable damage to Slaughter's image.
-Though he had portrayed a bad guy in the past, he did so as a brutal drill sergeant for the US Marines.
+Though he had portrayed a bad guy in the past, he did so as a brutal drill sergeant for the U.S. Marines.
 Even at his most despicable, he was still a proud American.

 By turning on the country and embracing the enemy, whose brutal dictatorship is well documented beyond the rings of WWE, he did damage to a persona that had become a pop culture icon.